EU Journeys

 EN

-In Vagia, Aegina, on August 20, 2025, the first trial screening of the
+In Vagia, Aegina, on August 20, 2025, the first trial screening of the documentary created within the framework of the European program EU Journeys was successfully held.

-More information about the European program supporting this initiative can be
+More information about the European program supporting this initiative can be found here:

 https://audiovisual.ec.europa.eu/en/video/I-259391